xtdb/xtdb/c2-in-classic.md

 There's an old proposal for this to enable this via the triple bindings and add `[e a v vt-start vt-end]` to the engine.
 One would then do the normal temporal predicates against these values.
-A temporal join would be represented as an overlaps between two entities timestamps.
+A temporal join would be represented as an overlaps between the time stamps of two entities.

 Transaction time is given by the query, but the idea was that if one access these columns, they override the default valid time of the